 The working relationship between agents and real estate investors has never reached its full potential.
-Often times, realtors fail to acknowledge the benefits of working with investors and investors avoid agents to bypass their commission fees.
+Oftentimes, realtors fail to acknowledge the benefits of working with investors, and investors avoid agents bypassing their commission fees.

 All good agents strive to build relationships with clients to encourage repeat business.
 They use promotional materials to remain top of mind for previous clients, waiting for their next move.
-But, since the majority of homeowners only buy or sell once or twice in a lifetime, these marketing tactics may be hitting a dead end.
+But, since most homeowners only buy or sell once or twice in a lifetime, these marketing tactics may be hitting a dead end.

 Agents who work with investors can expect a more consistent and predictable flow of business.
-The long term client value of an investor is extremely promising.
-Rather than working to establish relationships with large amounts of clients with infrequent upside, real estate agents can foster relationships with a handful of investors and count on them for frequent transactions.
+The long-term client value of an investor is extremely promising.
+Rather than establishing relationships with large amounts of clients with infrequent upside, real estate agents can foster relationships with a handful of investors and count on them for frequent transactions.

 It’s easier for investors to commit to a fix and flip property that they may only own for six months than it is for a future homeowner to commit to a house that will be theirs for a lifetime.

-Some agents get stuck working with a client for months or even years looking for the “perfect home”.
-Those who aren’t time pressed to buy or sell tend to nitpick specific details of homes; all the while taking up an agent’s time and resources.
+Some agents get stuck working with clients for months or even years looking for the “perfect home.”
+Those who aren’t time-pressed to buy or sell tend to nitpick specific details of homes, all the while taking up an agent’s time and resources.
 Since investors rely on real estate to make a living, they are always serious buyers.
 Rather than casually shopping the market like many homeowners – they are ready to buy.

 Agents who work with investors can reap the benefits of speedy transactions and earn quick commissions.
 With the right collection of investor clientele, they can expect to do 5 to 6 deals per month, earning separate commissions on each one!